 The police will issue a summons within 6 months – normally 6-8 weeks and this will be sent to the address that you gave when stopped.

 Have you got any penalty points already?
 If so, how many?

 Tell me more and I will be happy to assist further.
-If you want my help making the argument I would charge a fixed fee of £700 plus vat and this includes your representation at court.
+If you want my help making the argument I would charge a fixed fee (see our prices here) and this includes your representation at court.
 I maybe able to persuade the CPS to drop the case on the basis that there was no criminality on your part – but I cannot guarantee that outcome.